Lundarreykjadalur Valley in West-Iceland - the Natural Hot Pools Krosslaug and Englandshver

 Lundarkirkja church

 But first, we visited Lundarkirkja church by the farm Lundur.
-A hobby of mine is to visit all the churches, which I encounter on my travels in my country.
-Lundarkirkja church is on the pilgrim road in Iceland, leading from Bæjarkirkja in Borgarfjörður to the historical Skálholt.
+A hobby of mine is visiting all the churches I encounter on my travels in my country.

 A church has been on this site since the 11th century, but the current church is relatively new, built in 1963.
 It is so beautiful, white painted on the inside with beautiful decorations on the ceiling.
-Sadly due to vandalism, most of Iceland's churches are locked now, so I always have to bug the farmers to show me the church.

 Inside Lundarkirkja church

-There are more than 350 churches scattered around Iceland and I have visited around 70% of them and plan on going for a 100% ;) Fitjakirkja church at Fitjar, which I showed you in my last travel-blog was an Annexe church from Lundarkirkja.
+There are more than 350 churches scattered around Iceland, and I have visited around 97% of them and plan on going for 100% ;)

-I turned from road 52 onto road 512 to visit the church at Lundur.
+I turned from Road 52 onto Road 512 to visit the church at Lundur.
 At the intersection of these two roads, I stopped at Brautartunga rural activity centre and swimming pool.

 The swimming pool at Brautartunga

-The swimming pool is open but unsupervised and I didn't dip in as I somewhat felt that I would be trespassing.
-However, it is allowed and I have been told that there is an honesty box where you can leave a small fee.
+However, it is allowed, and I have been told that there is an honesty box where you can leave a small fee.

 Krosslaug hot pool - the memorial sign

-We now drove towards Krosslaug hot pool.
+We now drove towards the Krosslaug hot pool.
 We saw a car in the parking lot and realized that we would not be dipping into this pool on that day, as only 3-4 people can fit into Krosslaug at the same time.

-But this is what happens, as the natural hot pools are very sought after and they are usually crowded nowadays.
+But this is what happens, as the natural hot pools are very sought after, and they are usually crowded nowadays.

-By the entrance to the grove leading to Krosslaug hot pool, you will see the memorial sign above.
-It reads both in Latin and in Icelandic: "Hoc loco incolae Islandiae Occidentalis Anno Domini millesimo baptizati sunt" and in Icelandic: "Hér voru vestanmenn skírðir árið 1000" meaning that in the year 1000, men from West-Iceland were baptized in the pool.
+It reads both in Latin and in Icelandic: "Hoc loco incolae Islandiae Occidentalis Anno Domini millesimo baptizati sunt" and in Icelandic: "Hér voru vestanmenn skírðir árið 1000" meaning that in the year 1000, men from West Iceland were baptized in the pool.

 Visitors in Krosslaug - photo posted with their permission

-Follow a path for some 50 metres and you will reach Krosslaug.
+Follow a path for some 50 metres, and you will reach Krosslaug.

-Krosslaug is small and contained 3 guys - plus 1 sitting in a hot creek close by.
+Krosslaug is small and contained 3 guys, plus 1 sitting in a hot creek close by.
 So there was no room for me to dip in, or so my husband said ;)

-I asked the guys to pose for me and got their permission to use their photos for my travel-blog.
+I asked the guys to pose for me and got their permission to use their photos for my travel blog.
 I hope they see their photos someday.
 They spoke English, so I guess that they were tourists.

-Revisiting the pool in June 2020 when there were very few tourists in Iceland
+Revisiting the pool in June 2020, when there were very few tourists in Iceland

-I revisited the pool in 2020 when there were very few tourists visiting Iceland and we had the pool to ourselves.
+I revisited the pool in 2020 when there were very few tourists visiting Iceland, and we had the pool to ourselves.
 I only dipped my feet in as I had left my swimsuit behind.

 The name of the pool, Krosslaug - the Hot Pool of the Cross - stems from the time of the Conversion to Christianity, which took place back in the year 1000 at Alþingi in Þingvellir.